 However, if you or someone you love ingests some candle wax with a big bite of birthday cake, there is no need to panic.

 Eating a little birthday candle wax will not make you sick or kill you.
-You may deal with an upset stomach for a little bit, but drinking water will sort this out.
+You may deal with a stomach upset for a little bit, but drinking a glass of water will sort this out.
 People who are allergic to other substances in candles may also get a reaction warranting a visit to the doctor.

 In the rare event that a person gets excited and eats a lot of birthday candles, you must seek immediate medical attention to prevent blockage of the intestines and airways.
 Ideally, you should use edible candles on birthday cakes, especially if you have kids.

 You can also get tallow candles, though they are not as common as beeswax and paraffin candles (source: Helstrom Farms)